To be registered as a charity, a not-for-profit must have charitable purposes that are ‘for the public benefit’.

 Restriction to manage services

-When public benefit test is limited or does not apply
+When the public benefit test is limited or does not apply

 Traditional Indigenous land rights